 Course Description

-Participation in the Intensive Course confers membership to the Clinical Cancer Genetics Community of Practice, an online community that brings cancer genetics practitioners from diverse practice settings together for professional learning, patient-centered support, and research collaborations, and to promote quality care and improved patient outcomes across the U.S. and internationally.
+Successful completion of the Intensive Course confers membership to the Clinical Cancer Genetics Community of Practice (CCGCoP), an online community that brings cancer genetics practitioners from diverse practice settings together for continuing professional development, patient-centered support, and research collaborations, to promote quality care and improved patient outcomes across the U.S. and internationally.

 Distance Learning and Workshops